Skip to Main Content

 National Parks

 Hunting is prohibited in all National Parks in Virginia including on lands of the Blue Ridge Parkway.
-Permission must be obtained to track dogs from Parkway lands for the purpose of retrieving them within Parkway boundaries and to transport game across Parkway lands.
-For permission, contact (828) 348-3473.
+Permission must be obtained to track dogs from Parkway lands for the purpose of retrieving them within Parkway boundaries.
+Permission is granted for up to 3 hours upon contacting (828) 348-3473 and leaving hunter contact information—full name, phone number, vehicle description for all vehicles in party and milepost if known.
 Hunters may park their vehicle in a safe location on Parkway lands (e.g., parking areas and pull-outs) and take a direct route to non-Parkway lands open to hunting.
-Contact (828) 298-2491 (Parkway dispatch) to report any hunting violations.
+Contact (828) 298-2491 (Parkway dispatch) prior to transporting game across Parkway lands.
 For other current information, view Park-specific websites or contact via Park public information telephone lines.

 Blue Ridge Parkway